Riopy

-Jean-Philippe Rio-Py, (born 1983) known professionally as Riopy, is a French-born British pianist and composer.
-Self-taught since a very young age, he has performed in many international prestigious halls, and written several albums classified as contemporary classical music.
+Jean-Philippe Rio-Py (born 1983), known professionally as Riopy (styled RIOPY), is a French-British pianist and composer.
+Self-taught since a very young age, he has performed internationally, and released several albums classified as crossover or contemporary classical music.
 His compositions have been featured in commercials, movie trailers, and feature films.

-In January 2022, Riopy's album Tree of Light reached No. 1 on the US Billboard Classical Album chart after a continued 70 weeks in the top 10.
+In January 2022, RIOPY's album Tree of Light reached No. 1 on the US Billboard Classical Album chart after a continuous 70 weeks in the top 10.

 Early life and career

-Born and raised in France, Riopy is a self-taught pianist who grew up in a secular cult with his family.
-Riopy began to teach himself the piano at an early age when he discovered an abandoned instrument.
+Born and raised in France, RIOPY is a self-taught pianist who grew up in a secular cult with his family.
+RIOPY began to teach himself the piano at an early age when he discovered an abandoned instrument.
 Without access to printed scores, he began to compose music in his head.
-His unique, rhythmically driven approach to performing his own compositions soon brought him to the attention of the piano firm Steinway & Sons who chose him to be a featured artist when he was 17 years old.
-A year later, he left his home and started playing piano in the streets.
+His unique, rhythmically driven approach to performing his own compositions soon brought him to the attention of the piano firm Steinway & Sons who chose him to be a Young Steinway Artist when he was 17 years old.
+A year later, he left his home and the cult, which did not allow music, and spent short periods in Paris and Los Angeles.

-Riopy arrived in London at 21 years old, where he worked at a small instruments shop for a few months.
+RIOPY arrived in London at 21 years old, where he worked at a small instruments shop for a few months.
 There, he soon met Michael Freeman, who recognized his potential and offered him a course at Oxford Brookes University.
 In 2006, he was then discovered at Oxford where he began his training before embarking on his professional career in London.
 In 2007, he gave one of his first concerts at Jacqueline Du Pré Building and the Holywell Music Room in Oxford.

 In 2010, he performed at the Royal Opera House and opened the first night re-launch for the renowned The Arts Club in Mayfair in 2011.
 The same year, he performed at a Gala dinner in London organized by Vanity Fair, where Gwyneth Paltrow and her husband at the time, Chris Martin, were also present.
 The singer thanked him for his performance and three weeks later, offered him his first personal piano, a Steinway & Sons.
-Later in 2018, he recorded his first album Riopy on the same piano.
+Later, in 2018, he recorded his first album RIOPY on the same piano.